-Every month, you have several follicles (which look like small, fluid-filled sacs) are recruited to prepare an egg.
+Every month, you have several follicles (which look like small, fluid-filled sacs) that are recruited to prepare an egg.

-Here's what you need to remember: If you have sex several times during this fertile window, your chances of pregnancy increase.
+Here's what you need to remember: if you have sex several times during this fertile window, your chances of pregnancy increase.

 How do I know if I’m ovulating?

 There are a few easy tests to help you.

-Checking your Cervical Mucus
+Checking your cervical mucus

 Yes, we're talking about that gooey stuff on your cervix that you find in your underwear sometimes.
-It provides natural lubrication during sex, protects against infections and helps sperm reach the egg.
+It provides natural lubrication during sex, protects against infections, and helps sperm reach the egg.

 In other words, it's wonder-goo.

-You'll find this mucus can fluctuate in colour, texture and volume during your menstrual cycle.
+You'll find this mucus can fluctuate in colour, texture, and volume during your menstrual cycle.

+The changes are your fertility clues, helping you figure out when you’re going to ovulate and therefore when your fertile window is .
 After your period, you will have a few days without mucus or discharge on your underwear.
 These are your dry days.

-It’s stretchy, clear and feels slippery — like raw egg whites.
+Right before and during ovulation, you will have the most mucus.
+It’s stretchy, clear, and feels slippery — like raw egg whites.
 When your mucus fits this description, you are in your most fertile days.

 Your basal (resting) body temperature rises slightly after ovulation.
 So it’s possible to know when you have ovulated by checking your body temperature.
 To do this, you need to take a reading every morning before you get out of bed, after 4-5 hours of continuous sleep.

 However, this isn’t perfect.
 The biggest issue with relying on this is that it tells you only after you ovulate.
-Which basically means if you’re trying to get pregnant, you needed to have sex a few days ago.
+This basically means if you’re trying to get pregnant, you needed to have sex a few days ago.

 Having baby-making sex

-Sex doesn't have to be any different to what you and your partner are comfortable with or enjoy.
+Sex, when you're trying to get pregnant, doesn't have to be any different to what you and your partner are comfortable with or enjoy.

-Don't get too hung up on the sex positions, the lubricants you use or how many times you orgasm because it isn't going to affect anything to do with conceiving.
+Don't get too hung up on the sex positions, the lubricants you use, or how many times you orgasm because it isn't going to affect anything to do with conceiving.

 How many times do we need to have sex to increase our chances?

 Myth: If a man doesn’t ejaculate, they're able to 'save up' more sperm for baby-making sex.

 Science: Studies have shown that when men don't have sex for 2-3 days, their sperm can build up and become stronger swimmers.
 However, if they haven't had sex for longer than this time, the sperm loses its swimming strength .

 Do: Have sex every day or every other day during the fertile period to ensure you're working with optimal sperm.
 Couples who have sex every 1-2 days had the highest pregnancy success rates.

 Does using lubricants harm my chances of falling pregnant?

-🤥Myth: Lubricants are sperm killers and decrease your chances of getting pregnant.
+Myth: Lubricants are sperm killers and decrease your chances of getting pregnant.

-🤥Myth: If you orgasm during sex, you boost your chances of falling pregnant because the contractions help sperm move up the cervix faster.
+Myth: If you orgasm during sex, you boost your chances of falling pregnant because the contractions help sperm move up the cervix faster.

-👉🏼Do: Obviously, have your orgasms.
+Do: Obviously, have your orgasms.
 But don’t stress out about it.

 Does putting my legs up after sex boost my chances?

-🤥Myth: Lying down with your legs up in the air boosts your chances of getting pregnant.
+Myth: Lying down with your legs up in the air boosts your chances of getting pregnant.